In September 2021, I collapsed from exhaustion.

 In other cases, you may need to create new habits.
 Peden, for example, recommends five to 10 minutes of hamstring and calf stretches per day, and indoor footwear for anyone working from home.
 "You want it to be comfortable, but comfort is secondary to protection," he says.
 "If it bends like a sock or it's floppy like one of these slippers that looks like a stuffed animal, that's not really protecting your feet."

 Similarly, if your skin is struggling after two years of Covid precautions, the solution isn't to stop wearing masks or washing your hands, emphasizes Dr. Sarika Ramachandran, an associate professor of dermatology at the Yale School of Medicine.
 Rather, she says, those struggles mean you're probably at risk of deeper skin dryness issues regardless — and moisturizing your face and hands more often will likely solve both problems.

-And if you're anything like me, swallow your pride and ask your doctor about your own personal situation — even you don't think anything is wrong.
-My fatigue was a slow burn: Until I spoke with my doctor, I hadn't fully realized just how much my day-to-day stamina had tanked.
+And if you're anything like me, swallow your pride and ask your doctor about your own personal situation — even if you don't think anything is wrong.
+My fatigue was a slow burn: Until I spoke with my doctor, I didn't fully realize just how much my day-to-day stamina had tanked.

 When he prescribed me 50,000 international units (IUs) of vitamin D3 per week — a huge amount, relatively speaking — he looked at me with eyebrows raised above his mask.
 "You'll be back to your normal, bouncy self in no time," he said, wryly.

 I laughed, because I didn't generally feel listless or low-energy.
 But the morning after I took that first comically overdosed pill, I immediately felt the difference.
 It was, without exaggeration, like night and day.

 Sign up now: Get smarter about your money and career with our weekly newsletter

 - Long Covid is 'continuing to increase,' experts say.
 Here's how to know if you have it — and what to do about it